Resources for Hybrid and Distance Learning

 In a previous post, we shared some excellent remote instruction and learning resources for schools and educators looking to meet the academic needs of their students.
 Today we’d like to offer some resources centered on family fun and entertainment close to home...

 We want make sure you are aware of the emergency unemployment assistance program under the federal CARES Act being made available this week.
 PUA provides assistance for unemployed or partially unemployed individuals who are not eligible for regular unemployment...

 The spread of the Coronavirus has changed our way of life and is a trying time for us all.
 Schools have had to rapidly redesign operations and instruction, and these swift changes have been equal parts incredible and strenuous.
 Understandably, enrollment is a critical...

-As schools contend with the fluid situation regarding Covid19, we’ve gathered some tips and strategies to help facilitate remote learning should your school decide to close down temporarily.
-Note that this article is primarily focussed on remote learning, teaching and...
+As schools contend with the fluid situation regarding Covid-19, we’ve gathered some tips and strategies to help facilitate remote instruction should your school need to accomodate students learning from home.
+Note that this article is primarily focussed on remote...

 Although a parent’s role in their children’s learning evolves as kids grow, one thing remains constant: you are your children’s learning models.
-Your attitudes about education can inspire theirs and show them how to take charge of their own educational journey.
-You...
+Your attitudes about education can inspire them and show them how to take charge of their own educational journey.
+You can...

 4 Tips for Parents to Help with Reading at Home: How to nurture your child’s growing love of reading